bhavasindhu/Rustbucket/README.md

 The larger story has him meeting an AI in the factory of his production.
 Not sure how best to deal with that.

-The tech additions reflect themes, which change each level.
+The tech additions reflect boss themes, which change each level.

 something along the lines of ten levels is desireable.